ppy/osu/README.md

 dotnet run --project osu.Desktop
 ```

-If you are not interested in debugging *osu!*, you can add `-c Release` to gain performance.
-In this case, you must replace `Debug` with `Release` in any commands mentioned in this document.
+When running locally to do any kind of performance testing, make sure to add `-c Release` to the build command, as the overhead of running with the default `Debug` configuration can be large (especially when testing with local framework modifications as below).

 If the build fails, try to restore NuGet packages with `dotnet restore`.